Discover our latest AI-powered innovations around faster payments, smarter workflows, and real-time visibility.Learn more →

 Latency was generally constant (aside from brief spikes in the beginning caused by ECS autoscaling kicking in), with 297ms average p90 latency for creating Ledger Transactions, and 89ms average p90 latency for reading Ledger Account balances.

-While we were happy with these results, there’s always room for improvement.
+We were happy with these results.
 We could easily handle the volumes quoted from Robinhood, Charles Schwab, and Shopify.
 We could handle Stripe’s average load and likely could handle bursts of their peak loads from Black Friday as well.
 We’re within striking distance of Amazon’s peak loads as well.
+Customers are always bringing us new use cases, and we’ll continue investing in performance to meet their needs.

 Achieving this kind of scale required a lot of investment in our Ledgers API.
 Next, I’ll walk through some of the key ideas that got us here.